fisharebest/localization/README.md

 Plural rules are defined for each locale.
-This example shows that although English and French both have two plural forms, English considers zero as plural, while french considers it to be singular.
+This example shows that although English and French both have two plural forms, English considers zero as plural, while French considers it to be singular.

 ``` php
 $locale = new LocaleEn;